josuelegarda/FuturePlannedDevelopmentEstimator/README.md

-# CE-UY 3013 Project Template

-*This file presents a description of the final project.
-For your submission,* *this file must serve as the documentation of your project, how your program* *should be used along with examples.*
+# FuturePlannedDevelopmentEstimator

 This program estimates future planned developments.
 To explain it further this program estimates the number of vehicle-trips for a planned office building of a input sq. ft. desired by the user by using the info of the list with the office spaces around that development.
 Its basically like a trip assessment for a development.

 Assumptions:
 * The auto mode is 0.1, bus mode is 0.15, subway mode is 0.65, rail mode is 0.1
 * Make sure that there is NO commas in the numbers in the csv file.
-The commas can interfere with data types.
+The commas can interfere with data types
+* Only types of transportation considered are: auto, bus, railway, and subway